cakephp/docs/en/migrations.rst

     $ bin/cake bake migration_diff NameOfTheMigrations

-In order to have a point of comparison from your current database state, the migrations shell will generate, after each ``migrate`` or ``rollback`` call, a "dump" file.
+In order to have a point of comparison from your current database state, the migrations shell will generate a "dump" file after each ``migrate`` or ``rollback`` call.
 The dump file is a file containing the full schema state of your database at a given point in time.

 Once a dump file is generated, every modifications you do directly in your database management system will be added to the migration file generated when